HeidiJheng/HeidiJheng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yi-Lun Jheng is currently a Ph.D. candidate in education sciences and communication sciences at the University of Antwerp, Belgium.
-Her research investigates the emotional and cognitive processes involved in learning from texts (about health topics).
+Yi-Lun Jheng is currently a Ph.D. candidate in education sciences and communication sciences at the University of Antwerp, Belgium, under the supervision of Prof. David Gijbels, Prof. Karolien Poels, Prof. Leen Catrysse.
+She investigates the emotional and cognitive processes involved in learning from texts (about health topics).
 In her work, she adopts dynamic measures of processes during text reading, using a multi-method approach that combines self-reports with eye tracking and psychophysiological measures.
+She also conducts research on refuting misinformation and seeks to understand the underlying emotional processes associated with reading refutation or corrective texts.